Martchus/syncthingtray/README.md

 * If you're happy how Syncthing is started on your system so far just tell Syncthing Tray to connect to your currently running Syncthing instance in the settings.
-If you're currently starting Syncthing via systemd you might consider enabling the systemd integration in the settings (see section *Configuring systemd integration*).
+If you're currently starting Syncthing via systemd you might consider enabling the systemd integration in the settings (see section "Configuring systemd integration").
 * If you would like Syncthing Tray to take care of starting Syncthing for you, you can use the Syncthing launcher available in the settings.
 Note that this is *not* supported when using the Plasmoid.
     * The Linux and Windows builds provided in the release section on GitHub come with a built-in version of